mhho3082/learn-vue/README.md

 ## Credits

-The file that are completely written by me are:

-- `src/App.vue`
-- `src/components/Board.vue`
-- `README.md`, which is this file

-This app project is initiated with Vue's `create` feature, which uses a template to automatically initialize a project.
-I had based my application on this template, and modified it for a bit.
+Some files, such as `vite.config.js`, come from a template by Vue's `create` function.
-Nonetheless, credits of files such as `vite.config.js` goes to the Vue and `vite` developers.
+Credits of these files goes to the Vue and `vite` developers.